l3kov9/Menbook/README.md

 It's a free web app with ASP.NET Core for having a great time.

-Register and enjoy our car park, post some articles in the blog, rate and enjoy our beer fest.
+Register and enjoy our car park, where you can find over 70 makes and 1400 models, vote and write reviews for them, add new makes and have fun.
+Rate and enjoy our beer fest.
+Add more beers, so our fest gets better and better.
+Post some articles in the blog to all themes you want

 Enjoy!

 ![Home page](https://image.ibb.co/hHp5Lx/menbook_start.png)